JurgenCruz/HomeServerSetup/Create and configure ai stack.md

     10. Click the `Models` section.
     11. Click the `Manage Models` icon in the top right corner.
 Here you can download and delete models to your ollama instance.
 For Home Assistant, it is recommended to download `qwen2.5:7b-instruct`.
 For regular chatting, you can also use `gemma3:12b`, `mistral-nemo:12b` or `qwen3:14b`.
     12. Click the `Web Search` section.
     13. If you want to allow your model to search the internet, enable `Web Search`.
-You can use `DDGS` search engine with `DuckDuckGo` as the backend or which ever engine you prefer.
+You can use `DDGS` search engine with `DuckDuckGo` as the backend or whichever engine you prefer.
 Click `Save`.
     14. Click the `Images` section.
     15. Enable `Image Generation`.
     16. Set `Model` to the filename of the model you downloaded in ComfyUI including the extension.